 Amber Teichroeb, LMHCA, CDP, CMHS

 Amber moved to Spokane, Washington to complete a Bachelor of Arts in Psychology and Addiction Studies.
 She continued her education with a Master of Social Work in 2013.
-She has worked a variety of clinical positions since 2010, including outpatient and residential treatment programs with an emphasis in working with children, adolescents and co-occurring disorders.
+She has worked a variety of clinical positions since 2010, including outpatient and residential treatment programs with an emphasis on working with children, adolescents, and co-occurring disorders.
 Amber is passionate about research and training of staff to further help implement quality services.
 Additionally, she has received specialized training in cognitive behavioral therapies to treat a variety of disorders, such as depression, anxiety, trauma and behavioral disorders.
+Most recently, Amber was nominated and the award-winning recipient to accept Outstanding Individual Service Award from Washington State Department of Social and Health Services at the Washington State Co-Occurring Disorders Treatment Conference in 2017.
 Via a person-centered treatment approach, she seeks to assure all the youth served in the community are accessing both mental health and substance use disorder services as needed.
 Her progressive views on concepts of recovery allow her to meet youth and families where they are at and give them a voice and choice in how they want to create change.
+Her life motto is "every passing minute is another chance to turn it around" which helps her be open, compassionate and accepting.
+Beyond her professional career, she is a mother of two boys, a vegetarian and a musician.

 Director, Facility Services